Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, LiteRT-LM, and Chrome AI

 Running a large language model inside the browser used to mean picking a single runtime and coupling your entire application to it.
 If you chose WebLLM, you were locked into MLC-compiled models and WebGPU-only hardware.
 If you went with llama.cpp WASM, you accepted slower inference on CPU.
 And switching later meant rewriting every call site.

 LocalMode eliminates that trade-off.
 The @localmode/core package defines a single LanguageModel interface.
-Four separate provider packages -- @localmode/webllm, @localmode/transformers, @localmode/wllama, and @localmode/litert -- each implement that interface using a different engine.
+Five separate provider packages -- @localmode/webllm, @localmode/transformers, @localmode/wllama, @localmode/litert, and @localmode/chrome-ai -- each implement that interface using a different engine.
 Your application code calls generateText() or streamText() exactly the same way no matter which provider is active.
 Swap a single import, and the engine changes.
 Your UI, your prompts, your streaming logic -- none of it moves.

 This post breaks down how each provider works, what it is best at, and how to choose between them.
 We also show how to set up automatic fallback so your app works on every browser without a single if statement in your components.
-Three of the four providers -- WebLLM, Transformers.js v4, and wllama -- are production-stable; the fourth, LiteRT-LM, is a new early-preview addition covered in its own section below.
+Four of the five providers download and run a model your application chooses.
+The fifth, Chrome AI, is different in kind: it borrows the Gemini Nano model Chrome itself ships, so your application never fetches model files -- at the cost of running only on Chrome.
+LiteRT-LM remains a new early-preview addition, covered in its own section below.

 The Shared Interface